20+ STAR Interview Questions & Best Sample Answers

 - Give me an example of when you showed initiative and took the lead.

-5 Best STAR Interview Questions & Example Answers
+5 Best STAR or Behavioral Interview Questions and Answers

 Tell me about a time you demonstrated leadership skills.